-Amid the summer’s George Floyd Protests for racial justice, the Washington NFL team finally relented to decades of calls to change its racist name and mascot.
-On the heels of this news, several Putnam County community leaders began publicly calling for the Putnam County School System to change the mascot of the same name currently used by Algood Middle School, which is a racist slur against Native Americans.
+Amid the 2020 George Floyd Protests for racial justice, the Washington NFL team finally relented to decades of calls to change its racist name and mascot.
+On the heels of this news, several Putnam County community leaders formed the Tennessee Indigenous Coalition and began publicly calling for the Putnam County School System to change the mascot of the same name currently used by Algood Middle School, which is a racist slur against Native Americans.

-The UUCC Social Justice Committee is supporting this efforts by writing letters to the Putnam County School Board and Herald Citizen newspaper in support of changing the mascot.
-We encourage anyone who is concerned about this issue to join us in writing letters, raising awareness, and keeping the conversation going.
+The UUCC Social Justice Committee supports this effort.
+We encourage anyone who is concerned about this issue to join us in writing letters, attending school board meetings, raising awareness, and keeping the conversation going.

 How to Help

 Sign the Petition

 This issue first began to gain traction with a Change.org petition calling for the mascot to be changed.
 Over 3,000 signatures have been garnered since.
 If you have not yet added your name, this is a great place to start.

 The Tennessee Indigenous Coalition has set up a GoFundMe campaign to raise funds for post cards, buttons, billboards, and other ways to spread awareness and build support.

 The Tennessee Indigenous Coalition now has t-shirts available for purchase.
 These shirts can be worn int he community as a way to raise awareness, as well as worn to school board meetings to make our presence known.

 Click here to find out who your School Board representative is and how to contact them.
 They are identified by School Board District and County Commission District.
 This information can be found on your Voter Registration card, or using this map.
 The Algood Middle School is part of the Putnam County School System, so you do not need to live in Algood to have a stake in this issue.
 A racist mascot effects and reflects on the entire community.